Cxsmo-ai/MyStremio-Spatial-audio-fork-/README.md

 ## First-time setup

 1. Install and launch MyStremio.
-2. Sign in with your Stremio account (or continue as guest).
+2. Sign in with your Stremio account.
-3. Install your preferred addons.
-4. Open **Settings -> MyStremio** and configure optional items:
+3. Open **Settings -> MyStremio** and configure optional items:
    - Preload/buffer
    - Themes/plugins
    - Discord Rich Presence
    - Plugin API keys
-5. Create library folders and use JSON import/export when needed.
+4. Create library folders and use JSON import/export when needed.

 ---

 ## Themes and plugins (manual files)

-### Install a theme
+### Install themes/plugins

 1. Open **Settings -> MyStremio**.
-2. Click **Open themes folder**.
+2. Click **Open themes/plugins folder**.
-3. Place your theme files in that folder.
+3. Place your theme/plugin files in that folder.
-4. Restart the app and select the theme.
+4. Toggle the switch and press CTRL+R to reload the app.

-### Install a plugin

-1. Open **Settings -> MyStremio**.
-2. Click **Open plugins folder**.
-3. Place your plugin files in that folder.
-4. Restart (or reload) the app, then enable the plugin.

 ---